Movatterモバイル変換

 Diseases and parasites

-Bovine tuberculosis (bovine TB) caused byMycobacterium bovis is a major mortality factor in badgers, though infected badgers can live and successfully breed for years before succumbing.
-The disease was first observed in badgers in 1951 in Switzerland where they were believed to have contracted it fromchamois (Rupicapra rupicapra) orroe deer (Capreolus capreolus).[76]
+Bovine tuberculosis (bovine TB) caused byMycobacterium bovis is a significant factor in badger mortality, although infected badgers can survive and breed successfully for years before succumbing to the disease.
+The disease was first observed in badgers in Switzerland in 1951 in Switzerland where they were believed to have contracted it fromchamois (Rupicapra rupicapra) orroe deer (Capreolus capreolus).[76]
 It was detected in the United Kingdom in 1971 where it was linked to an outbreak of bovine TB in cows.
-The evidence appears to indicate that the badger is the primary reservoir of infection for cattle in the southwest of England, Wales and Ireland.
+Evidence suggests that badgers are the primary reservoir of infection for cattle in the southwest of England, Wales and Ireland.
 Since then there has been considerable controversy as to whether culling badgers will effectively reduce or eliminate bovine TB in cattle.[77]

 Badgers are vulnerable to the mustelidherpesvirus-1, as well asrabies andcanine distemper, though the latter two are absent in Great Britain.
 Other diseases found in European badgers includearteriosclerosis,pneumonia,pleurisy,nephritis,enteritis,polyarthritis andlymphosarcoma.[78]

 Internal parasites of badgers includetrematodes,nematodes and several species oftapeworm.[78]Ectoparasites carried by them include thefleasParaceras melis (the badger flea),Chaetopsylla trichosa andPulex irritans (the human flea), theliceTrichodectes melis and theticksIxodes ricinus,I. canisuga,I. hexagonus,I. reduvius andI. melicula.
-They also suffer from mange.[78]
-They spend much time grooming, individuals concentrating on their own ventral areas, alternating one side with the other, while social grooming occurs with one individual grooming another on its dorsal surface.
-Fleas tried to avoid the scratching, retreating rapidly downwards and backwards through the fur.
+They also suffer from mange[78] and spend much time grooming, with individuals concentrating on their own ventral areas and alternating between sides, while social grooming involves one badger grooming another on its dorsal surface.
+Fleas try to avoid scratching by retreating rapidly downwards and backwards through the fur.
 This was in contrast to fleas away from their host, which ran upwards and jumped when disturbed.
-The grooming seems to disadvantage fleas rather than merely having a social function.[79]
+Grooming seems to disadvantage fleas rather than merely having a social function.[79]

 Conservation

 TheInternational Union for Conservation of Nature rates the European badger as being ofleast concern.
-This is because it is a relatively common species with a wide range and populations are generally stable.
-In Central Europe it has become more abundant in recent decades due to a reduction in the incidence of rabies.
+This is because it is a relatively common species with a wide distribution, and its populations are generally stable.
+In Central Europe, badgers have become more abundant in recent decades due to a reduction in the incidence of rabies.
 In other areas it has also fared well, with increases in numbers in Western Europe including Great Britain.
-However, in some areas of intensive agriculture it has reduced in numbers due to loss of habitat and in others it is hunted as a pest.[1]
+However, in some areas of intensive agriculture, it has declined due to loss of habitat, and in others it is hunted as a pest.[1]

 Cultural significance